diracdeltas/safebox/README.md

 ### Demo

-Here is a (demo instance)[https://alpha.sandstorm.io/grain/hk4cb7b6TDo3st3RMroKAF].
+Here is a [demo instance](https://alpha.sandstorm.io/grain/hk4cb7b6TDo3st3RMroKAF).
 If you want a bunny, the password is `iloveoctocats`.

 ## License